3meters/tipe/Readme.md

 ## Why tipe?

-Most folks use the is library to check types: https://github.com/enricomarino/is.
+Javasript's native typeof is famously broken, and most folks use the excellent is library: https://github.com/enricomarino/is to check types.

 Not content with is?
 You should probably write your own type checker.

 Still not content?
-Read on...

-## Tipe features

-tipe is a drop-in replacement for javascript's native typeof, returning a string for all passed-in values, with three impotant differences:  First: tipe is right when typeof is wrong, second: you can extend tipe to describe any type you care about, third: tipe is extremely fast, more than twice as fast as is.

-As cheese, tipe includes .\<type\> and .\<isType\> boolean test methods for all types, including custom types that you define.

 ## Install with nodejs
 ```js
     npm install tipe